The Most Beautiful Fjords in Norway: 20 Stunning Places to Visit

 Getting there

 The drive to Odda takes around four hours from Stavanger, three hours from Bergen or two hours from Haugesund.
-You can also get there directly by express bus from Oslo, Bergen, and Haugesund.
+You can also reach Odda by long-distance bus from Bergen, Oslo and other major cities, with services operated by Vy and regional transport providers.

 Where to stay